adrobil45/GDELTProject/README.md

 ### ETLs for data preparation

-We have two files as input files :
+We have two files as inputs :
 + [masterfile.txt](http://data.gdeltproject.org/gdeltv2/masterfilelist.txt) for articles in english
 + [masterfile-translation.txt](http://data.gdeltproject.org/gdeltv2/masterfilelist-translation.txt) for articles in other languages

-Those input files leads us lots of zip files that we put in an S3 bucket (see [spark code uploading data to S3](notebooks/uploadDataToS3.zpln)) and with those files we create 6 dataframes :
+Those input files contain urls that allow us to download all news media data from GDELT that we upload to an S3 bucket (see [spark code uploading data to S3](notebooks/uploadDataToS3.zpln)).
+With those files we create 6 dataframes :
 + 3 for the english ones : events, mentions and gkg
-+ and similarly for those in another language
++ 3 for those in another language

-We then make the union between english and translation.
-Which brings us to 3 dataframes (events, mentions and gkg).
+We then set the union between english and translation dataframes, leaving us with 3 respectively concatenated dataframes (events, mentions and gkg).

-The guidelines ask us to work with the data for the year 2020 and only on articles mentionning the COVID-19 (we can find the entire list of themes [here](documentation/themes.txt)).
-Thus, we filtered according to these requests.
+Given the project scope, we then filtered articles relating only to the COVID-19 pandemic (we can find the entire list of themes [here](documentation/themes.txt)).

-Finaly, we select the features we want to use for each question Q1, Q2, Q3Themes, Q3Personnes and Q3Lieux (see [spark code processing data to S3](notebooks/processedDataToS3.zpln) to have a more detailed explanation of which features we take and how we do it) and create a dataframe for each question.
-We put them in an S3 bucket as csv files.
+Finally, we selected the features for each question Q1, Q2, Q3Themes, Q3Personnes and Q3Lieux (see [spark code processing data to S3](notebooks/processedDataToS3.zpln) to have a more detailed explanation of which features we take and how we do it).
+After setting up the required dataframes, they are converted to csv files and uploaded to an S3 bucket for reuse.
+It is important to note that we worked on AWS Educate accounts and therefore dealt with many constraints, most notably relating to budget.

 ![ETL](images/ETL.png)